 Does your child love Diary of a Wimpy Kid books?
-Does he or she know a new book hits shelves on October 30th?
+Does he or she own the entire series?

 Not so wimpy after all.

 As of October 2020, there are 15 main series books with a 16th book coming in October 2021.
 The Deep End is the most recent.